 ISEP test for exchange programmes

 If you need official proof of your level for an exchange and that your host university accepts such a document, you can take the “Language Proficiency Test” (form: International Student Exchange Programme) at the Language Center.
 This test is available in English, German, Spanish and Italian.

-Information is available from the Language Center Reception (open Tuesday, Wednesday and Friday from 10h30 to 12h30 during the semester).
+Information is available from the Language Center Reception (open Monday, Tuesday, Thursday and Friday from 10h00 to 12h30 during the semester).

 Please note that the Language Center does not provide an evaluation of your level – this is obtainable from various internet sites.